Anas-MG/Robot-Electronics-Projects/Arduino_with_servos_jstick/Readme.md

 ##  Robot arm Arduino circuit
-##### The Robot arm is setup as four parts, From up to bottom "Wrist, Elbow, Shoulder, Base", each part has it's own servo motor
+##### The Robot arm is planned to be four parts, From up to bottom "Wrist, Elbow, Shoulder, Base", each part has it's own servo motor
 ##### We need the upper three servos to be at 90 degrees initially to position the arm up

 ##### ![servos_with_joystick](https://user-images.githubusercontent.com/49666154/127266428-9e9b8bb4-2fd6-4ac9-b997-314c87fe5f0f.jpeg)